isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 Image: Cannon

-Did not see any battles...and the firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
-Up until 1896, the cannons were also used to signal the outbreak of fire.

 quote? was started despite protests from some quarters which believed it was a mistake to locate the fort on a hill so far removed from shore.

 https://eresources.nlb.gov.sg/newspapers/Digitised/Article/stannual19600101-1.2.33